-Below you’ll find sample logic on how to convert string to date in python and the packages needed.
+Here is a sample logic on how to convert a string to a date in Python and the packages needed.

 from datetime import datetime